aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/currency-properties/read-properties/_index.md

 # Read Currency Properties Java with Aspose.Tasks Projects

 ## Introduction
-In this tutorial you'll **read currency properties Java** from Microsoft Project files using the Aspose.Tasks for Java API.
+In this tutorial you'll **read currency properties java** from Microsoft Project files using the Aspose.Tasks for Java API.
 Aspose.Tasks lets you work with .mpp files without having Microsoft Project installed, making it ideal for automated reporting, data migration, or integration into Java‑based enterprise applications.
 By the end of this guide, you’ll be able to extract the currency code, symbol, number of decimal digits, and symbol position directly from a project file.

 ## Quick Answers
 - **What does “read currency properties java” mean?** It refers to retrieving currency‑related metadata (code, symbol, digits, position) from an MS Project file using Java code.